Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - If governance is a meta-function of an organisation for determining processes and framework, then we should examine the meta-process by which selection itself is made.
 - For this a scientific method is desirable, however due to the level of abstraction and our very broad requirements (capable of including 'other ways of knowing' and indigenous) we should opt for second-order methodologies capable of integrating the variety of values and perspectives.
-	- This document is an instance of fundemental triplication (why, how, what); a general law which states that any domain can be described necessarily and sufficiently in three terms of distinct quality.
+	- This document is an instance of fundemental triplication (why, how, what); a general law which states that any domain can be described necessarily and sufficiently in three terms of distinct interrelated qualities.
 In the realms of governence I consider the three terms to be democracy, meritocracy and consensus.

-- Science.
-This term is often misconstrued to mean 'Baconian Science' which is a valid methodology for interpreting the objective and observable world of stuff and things.
-However this form of science is reductive and doesn't take into account "other ways of knowing"; it is a particular methodology derrived from and constrained by metaphysical assumptions.

--  So we must ask what kind of science is appropriate to the being-ness and will of the network?
+-

 - Extitutionally
 - Trust
--

 - Articulating values and ethics at the individual and collective levels